Based on: Leviathan Wakes (the first novel of The Expanse series) and The Butcher of Anderson Station (short story)

 And just in the nick of time, they reach the Rocinante, where life-saving treatment awaits Holen and Miller.
 The crew blasts off, away from the Eros and the dangers now lurking there.

 Here ends the first season of The Expanse.
-The recap for the other seasons will be published in the later but I hope I have piqued your interest to check the show out for yourself.
+The recap for the other seasons will be published later, but I hope I have piqued your interest to check the show out for yourself.

 And if you haven’t watched The Expanse yet, I highly recommend it.
 All six seasons are available on Prime Video now.